futurestudio/hapi-geo-locate/README.md

 ## Supported Proxies
 Running your application behind a (reverse) proxy like nginx, the client’s IP address gets reset to localhost.
 You can pass the actual request IP to your app using a header.

 The current version supports the following proxies:

 - **nginx:** using the `x-forwarded-for` header field

+**Actually, any proxy is supported if you configure it to use the `x-forwarded-for` header field.**

-Proxied IP addresses are prefered over the address found in `request.info.remoteAddress`!
+Proxied IP addresses are preferred over the address found in `request.info.remoteAddress`!
 There’s currently no option to change that behavior.
 If you need to self-select the prefered method to determine the client IP, please let me know so I can add this feature or even better: create a pull request :)

 ## Feature Requests
 Do you miss a feature?
 Please don’t hesitate to [create an issue](https://github.com/fs-opensource/hapi-geo-locate/issues) with a short description of your desired addition to this plugin.

 ## Links & Resources